tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 #### T / Tdew - Surface temperature / dew point

-These are taken directly from the forecast model data and are self explanatory except to note "surface" refers to the model elevation not to the actual elevation.
+These are taken directly from the forecast model data and are self explanatory except to note that "surface" refers to the model elevation not to the actual elevation.
 If the model elevation differs significantly from the actual elevation then these values will differ correspondingly.

 #### Elev / ElevA - Surface Elevation Model / Actual